andkov/psy532/resources.md

  - Winston Chan's [R Cookbook](http://shop.oreilly.com/product/9780596809164.do) is a perfect book to get you started with producing graphs with RStudio
 - [Quick-R](http://www.statmethods.net/) - thorough and convenient resource for R reference

+# Data

 - Excellent [collection of datasets](http://www.statsci.org/datasets.html)
+- [HistData](./data/HistData/Encyclopedia_HistData.md) Wiki overviews some of the historic datasets from the [HistData](./data/HistData/README.md) package that will be used in the course.

 # Cheatsheets